Center Grove High School: Demographics

-15.7% of the students were eligible for free or reduced lunch.
+24.1% of the students were eligible for free or reduced lunch.

 Fine arts

 Center Grove has numerous vocal and instrumental music groups in addition to a theatre program.

 The Center Grove High School marching band won first place at the 1995 Bands of America Grand National Finals.

+Center Grove High School's varsity competition show choirs, "Sound System" and "Debtones" (mixed and unisex, respectively) have both won several national competitions and are critically acclaimed across the country, typically ranking within the top 10-15 groups in the country in their respective divisions; both groups swept their divisions at Show Choir Nationals in 2024 at the Grand Ole Opry, and Sound System was named showchoir.com's Show Choir of Year in 2024.